Masham: Governance

-Masham is part of the electoral ward of Mashamshire.
-This ward stretches west to Colsterdale with a total population taken at the 2011 Census of 2,350.
+Prior to local government reform in North Yorkshire in 2023, the town lay within the Borough of Harrogate.
+Masham was part of that borough's electoral ward of Mashamshire.
+This ward stretched west to Colsterdale with a total population taken at the 2011 census of 2,350.
+Since 2023, the town is covered by North Yorkshire Council, a unitary authority.

-The parish now shares a grouped parish council, known as Masham Parish Council, with Burton on Yore, Ellington High and Low, Ilton cum Pott and Swinton with Warthermarske.
+As of 2025, the parish shares a grouped parish council, called Masham Parish Council, with Burton-on-Yore, Ellington High and Low, and Swinton with Warthermarske.

 Community

 Masham market days are Wednesday, Saturday and Bank Holiday Monday with a Farmers' Market every first Sunday of the month from April to September.
-An annual Sheep Fair is held in September.
+An annual Sheep Fair is held in September, and the Masham breed is named after the town.
 The market place, the largest in the district, is tightly bordered on its south and west sides by ranges of two- and three-storey buildings.
-To the south-east, lies St. Mary's Church with its large yard.
+To the south-east, lies St. Mary's Church with its large graveyard.

 Although Masham is a relatively small town it has two working breweries, Black Sheep Brewery and Theakstons, situated only a few hundred yards from one another.
 The Black Sheep Brewery sponsors annual folk festivals.
 Previous performers have included Hugh Cornwell of The Stranglers.
-The town was also for a long time home to Lightfoot Brewery. this was bought by the Theakston family and closed in the 1920s.
+The town was also for a long time home to Lightfoot Brewery.
+This was bought by the Theakston family and closed in the 1920s.
 The Lightfoot brewery buildings are now used by Black Sheep.

-The Masham Steam Engine & Fair Organ Rally is held annually, organised by the Masham Town Hall Association; it began in 1965 to raise money for Masham Town Hall.
+The Masham Steam Engine & Fair Organ Rally is held annually, beginning in 1965 to raise money for Masham Town Hall, which the Masham Town Hall Community Charity organises fundraising for.
 The town holds an arts festival every two years.

+The town has a snooker and billiards club, which was founded in 1871.

+Media

+Local news and television programmes are provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the Bilsdale TV transmitter.

+Local radio stations are BBC Radio York, Greatest Hits Radio Harrogate & the Yorkshire Dales and Dales Radio.

+The town is served by the local newspaper, Harrogate Advertiser.

 Transport

-The nearest railway stations are Thirsk and Northallerton both of which are on the East Coast Main Line; although the town was formerly served by a station on the Masham branch railway.
-Buses operate from Ripon and the town is on the A6108 road between Ripon, Leyburn, Richmond and Scotch Corner.
-The town is several miles west of the A1(M) motorway.
+The nearest railway stations are Thirsk and Northallerton both of which are on the East Coast Main Line; although the town was formerly served by its own station on the Masham branch railway.
+The town is on the A6108 road between Ripon, Leyburn, Richmond and Scotch Corner, and is several miles west of the A1(M) motorway.
+Masham is served by the 144 (to Bedale) and 159 (Ripon –Leyburn and Richmond) bus routes.